riganti/dotvvm-docs/Pages/bootstrap-for-dotvvm/v4/getting-started.md

-# Getting started with Bootstrap for DotVVM (version 4)
+# Getting started with Bootstrap 4 for DotVVM

 To use the [Bootstrap for DotVVM](https://www.dotvvm.com/products/bootstrap-for-dotvvm) controls, you have use the [DotVVM Private Nuget Feed](~/pages/dotvvm-for-visual-studio/dotvvm-private-nuget-feed).